AuspicesAI/ScytheEx-Hackathon/README.md

 ### 2. Back-end and Traffic Monitoring

-- The back-end, written in C, captures real-time network traffic data from the operating system.
+- The back-end, written in C++, captures real-time network traffic data from the operating system.
 - This component parses the network packets to extract relevant data fields as specified (e.g., protocol, service, state).

 ### 3. Data Storage with Redis